 The very first iPhone 13 rumours sprung up long before Apple CEO Tim Cook had unveiled the iPhone 12, back in 2020.
-More recently, there's been strong speculation that Apple could bring back TouchID.
-Apparently, FaceID does just doesn't cut it with so many users now wearing face masks (via MacRumours).
+As it stands, there's speculation Apple could bring back TouchID.
+We've even seen what appears to be an iPhone 13 Pro Max dummy unit and heard talk of an 8-inch foldable iPhone, although that's more likely to arrive along with the 2022 iPhone 14.

 So, when will iPhone 13 be released?
 How many cameras will it have?
 Will Apple bundle the new iPhone with the upcoming AirPods 3 wireless earbuds?
+And will it support Apple Music Lossless?
 All valid questions.
 Grab a coffee, put your phone on silent and prepare for an exciting first look at the rumoured iPhone 13 specs, features and pricing...

 New iPhone 13: latest rumours at a glance